 How long the effects last depend on the amount of deposit and the local weather and atmospheric conditions.

 The deposits on the roof tile surface will normally be expected to disappear in 6-12 months and will not reoccur.

 Efflorescence may sound like a complicated chemical phenomena, but it is really a superficial characteristic feature that does not affect the durability of the product.

 After the efflorescence is washed away, the original true colour of the product returns and its colour consistency is not hindered.

-Marley concrete roof tiles and fibre cement slates have a pigmented polymer surface coating to help suppress the formation of efflorescence salts.
-This coating has a lifespan of between 3-5 years, by which time it will have weathered off and the concrete tile or slate matured to such an extent that it is no longer susceptible to efflorescence.
+Marley concrete roof tiles have a pigmented polymer surface coating to help suppress the formation of efflorescence salts.
+This coating has a lifespan of between 3-5 years, by which time it will have weathered off and the concrete tile matured to such an extent that it is no longer susceptible to efflorescence.